 Characteristics of the Somali cat

 The Somali cat is athletic and active.
-They love to play and pounce, chasing after their toys and keeping you well-entertained.
+They love to play and pounce, chasing after their toys, climbing all over cat trees, and keeping you well-entertained.
 As long as you keep them moving, they can stay happy and healthy.

-They have large, alert ears that showcase little tufts and always pay attention to their surroundings.
+They have large, alert, and pointed ears that showcase little tufts and always pay attention to their surroundings.
 Their eyes are bright, expressive, and usually green or gold in color, a sparkling contrast against their deep-colored coats.

-A Somali’s chest fur is thicker and longer than the other fur on their bodies, and their tails are just as bushy.
-Their tails slightly taper off at the end and are usually around the same length as their torso, keeping their bodies rather proportionate.
+A Somali’s chest fur is thicker and longer than the other fur on their bodies, and their tails are just as shaggy.
+Their bushy tails slightly taper off at the end and are usually around the same length as their torso, keeping their bodies rather proportionate.

 Personality traits